 Barrier 37: Pain/Discomfort from Mammogram Counseling Guidelines Suggested Counselor Responses "I heard that a mammogram hurts."
 Find out why the woman is worried about pain/discomfort.
 (If mentions discomfort due to having large breasts, see Barrier 54) If she has never had a mammogram, what has she heard other women say about their mammograms? ➤ Have you heard other women say their mammograms were painful?
 If she has had a mammogram, is she worried because she had a bad experience?
 If you have had a painful mammogram in the past, you might mention this to your technician so she can be more sensitive to you.
 Explain why there is some discomfort with having a mammogram.
 Some women do say that having a mammogram is uncomfortable - for just a few moments.
 That is because the breast must be squeezed (compressed) to an even thickness.
 This squeezing (compression) helps get a good picture of your breast and lowers the amount of radiation needed.
 Most women say the mammogram is not painful.
 In fact, most women we talk to say the mammogram didn't hurt like they thought it would.
 Thinking about it was worse than the mammogram.
 Recommend scheduling at a time when breasts are likely to be less sensitive.
 There are some things you might do to make the mammogram less uncomfortable.
 If you are still having periods, it is best to have the mammogram right after your period.
 Women taking hormones may also notice certain times of the month when their breasts are less tender and should have their mammogram during those times.
 If she mentions having breast implants and is worried about pain/discomfort: Special techniques must be used to image women with breast implants.
 It should not hurt.
 It is very important that the radiology center know ahead of time that you have implants.
 In some cases, you might encourage the woman to go to a different mammography facility, if that is possible.
-This is a last ditch option! • If a BC/BS member: Provide the appropriate Member Services number if needed: PCP: 1-800-227-3727 or State Employee PCP.
-1-800-422-2717. • Is there another mammography provider that participates in the Blue Cross and Blue Shield of NC network in your area where you could go for your mammogram?
+This is a last ditch option! • If a BC/BS member: Let have another mammagraphy provider that participates in the Phys Cross and Phys Shield of NC Provide the woman with the appropriate customer service number, referring to your BC/BS resource list. • Is there another mammography provider that participates in the Blue Cross and Blue Shield of NC network in your area where you could go for your mammogram?
 You might think about going to another center.
 It might be a good idea to talk to your doctor to find out what he/she thinks about that.
-Your doctor may be able to refer you to another mammography provider for the mammogram or you can call the Blue Cross and Blue Shield of NC Member Services number. • If not a BC/BS member: Is there another mammography provider that you can go to that is covered by your insurance plan?
+Your doctor may be able to refer you to another mammography provider for the mammogram or you can call the Blue Cross and Blue Shield of NC customer service department and ask about other providers. • If not a BC/BS member: • Is there another mammography provider that you can go to that is covered by your insurance plan?
 You might think about going to another center.
 It might be a good idea to talk to your doctor to find out what he/she thinks about that.
 Your doctor may be able to refer you to another mammography provider for the mammogram.